AC34/loose-node-doc/README.md

 I thought I did something wrong with system structure(single global object).
 But when I started simply dumping all required caches to console, I was seeing my app was fully loaded.

 Therefore I started making this app,by traversing the loaded caches of require calls.

-Here is the result.
+This project was born.

 ## Roadmap
 Everything should be ok by version 1.0.0.